appaquet/exocore/data/replication.md

 # Replication

-We have 2 data structure to replicate:
+We have 2 data structures to replicate:
-* Chain
+* Chain: immutable collection of blocks, with entries (cell data, meta, chain maintenance).
-* Pending store
+* Pending store: transient store in which latest operations are aggregated, to eventually be added to the chain.

 ## Pending store replication